Sabot in the Age of AI

 Table 1: This table provides a comprehensive, analytical overview of diverse computational methods and offensive techniques explicitly designed to facilitate (algorithmic) sabotage, deliberate disruption, and targeted poisoning within the operational workflows of artificial intelligence (AI) systems.
 Each resource delineated herein has been meticulously structured to erode the integrity of AI models, with particular emphasis on destabilizing their data acquisition mechanisms, subverting training pipelines, and circumventing the foundational operational frameworks that underpin their functionality and reliability.

-* Please note that this list was last updated on January 28, 2025, and functions as a dynamic, continuously evolving resource, with periodic updates and revisions undertaken to preserve its accuracy, relevance, and alignment with various facets of the expanding spectrum of collective techno-disobedience, manifested through radically assertive modes of resistance against the unchecked ascension of technofascistic solutionism.
+* Please note that this list was last updated on April 29, 2025.
+It functions as a dynamic, continuously evolving resource, with periodic updates and revisions undertaken to preserve its accuracy, relevance, and alignment with various facets of the expanding spectrum of collective techno-disobedience and algorithmic Luddism, manifested through radically assertive modes of refusal, resistance, and reimagining, which are indispensable principles for mounting opposition to and challenging algorithmic politics and practices detrimental to commonality.

 Contact #